W12ONE/nx-take-home-npm/README.md

 ## 🧪 Performance Optimisations

-To improve runtime performance — especially when analyzing large repositories like the full Nx monorepo — two different optimisation strategies were implemented and tested.
+To improve runtime performance — especially when analysing large repositories like the full Nx monorepo — two different optimisation strategies were implemented and tested.

 The optimisations are available on separate branches: